HuddleCo/monday.com-captivate-automations/README.md

       -p 80:80 \
       aussidavid/captivate-ingrations

-Where applicable, it is recommmended to run the container as a service on a docker swarm to ensure the app is always running.
+Where applicable, it is recommended to run the container as a service on a docker swarm to ensure the app is always running.

     docker service create -e NODE_ENV=production \
       -e MONDAY_SIGNING_SECRET=SECRET \